yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    + _In Greenfield_: an abstraction of new bucket provisioning.
    + _In Brownfield_: an abstration of an existing objet store bucket.
 + _BucketContent_ - A cluster-scoped custom resource bound to a `Bucket` and containing relevant metadata.
-+ _Container Object Storage Interface (COSI)_ -  A specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
-+ _COSI Controller_ - A central controller responsible for managing `Buckets`, `BucketContents`, and Secrets.
-+ _Driver_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
-It can be written in any language supported by gRPC and is independent of Kubernetes.
 + _Greenfield Bucket_ - a new bucket created and managed by the COSI system.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
-+ _Sidecar_ - A `BucketContent` controller that communicates to the driver via a gRPC client.
-+ _Static Bucket_ - externally created and manually integrated but _lacking_ a provisioner.
++ _Driverless Bucket_ - externally created and manually integrated bucket with no installed provisioner.

 # Proposal